arjundevraj/stragglar/README.md

 ![StragglAR](stragglar.png)

 ## Usage
 The following instructions are for files in the `stragglar/` subdirectory.
 Other subdirectories like `motivation/` (Section 2 experiments, to come) and `implementation/` (end-to-end experiments for distributed ML training, in Appendix F) have their own READMEs.
+In our experiments, we use CUDA version 12.4 and replicate with multiple different NCCL version, but other CUDA and NCCL versions should be compatible.

+Install requirements:
+- `pip install -r requirements.txt`

 To synthesize schedules for power-of-2 number of GPUs (n):
 - Run: `python synthesizer_pow2.py <n>` where n is the number of GPUs